ncase/anxiety/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: So yeah you should go to that party.
+b: So yeah we should go to that party!
 {{/if}}

-{{if _.seppuku}}
+{{if _.parasite}}
-b: Just bring your laptop so you can do some work.
+b: Just bring the laptop so we can do some work.
 {{/if}}

 {{if _.whitebread}}